 In the present day, in nearly any city, suburb, community, or college campus, we can frequently see people engaging in what they know as “yoga”, a practice which they think will help them achieve peace, relaxation, fitness and/or a “focused” mind.

-In addition to its wide representation in movies, TV shows and other media, a study by the Yoga Journal depicts that 20.4 million Americans practice yoga in the present day, which conveys the shocking popularity of yoga.
+In addition to its wide representation in movies, TV shows and other media, a study by the Yoga Journal depicts that 20.4 million Americans practice yoga in the present day(this number is probably bigger), which conveys the shocking popularity of yoga.

 Since we live in the Western world, we dwell in eclectic societies with diverse philosophies and influences.
 Historically, outside influences have always tried to infiltrate the church, even since the early first century A.D. in the Roman Empire.
 Now that we are in the last times, this has not decreased in any way, and we should be prepared.